 I want to consider here Beau Brummell’s psychotic disintegration as emblematic of Romantic radical openness, hallucinogenesis, and the materiality of language.
-The phallic signifier seems have come unstuck for those living through the events and after-effects of the French Revolution when in Paris phallic heads and paternal metaphors really did come unstuck.
-I am also interested in the interstice between psychosis and solipsism run amok: radical solipsism transitions into “a sense of senselessness” as Shelley depicts it in both Alastor and Laon and Cythna, an alienation effect where the imaginary can no longer hold the Real at bay.
+The phallic signifier seems to have come unstuck for those living through the events and aftereffects of the French Revolution when, in Paris, phallic heads and paternal metaphors really did come unstuck.
+I am also interested in the interstice between psychosis and solipsism run amok: radical solipsism transitions into “a sense of senselessness” as Shelley depicts it in both Alastor and Laon and Cythna, an alienation effect where the Imaginary can no longer hold the Real at bay (Lacan, Seminar III, 113).
 At the height of his politico-social influence as the arbiter of taste, Brummell was already self-estranged.
-His success depended on an economy of borrowing time and credit, coming out of nowhere self-created much as particles emerge from empty space by borrowing energy and cashing it in before the system notices and reacts to the debts incurred.
-His career, built on daily acts of staged identity using borrowed energy and credit could stay afloat for some years after the Prince Regent’s public rejection, but finally the system noticed.
-With this crash Brummell began his descent into an increasingly variegated and delimited psychotic region that seemingly mirrored the largess and splendor of his earlier success.
-The spectacular rise and fall of notables was a constant of the period, as Emma Hamilton’s career illustrates; it was also characteristic of a period in which the instability of geopolitical alliances meant that nothing was proof against incipient, even looming disaster.
-Brummell’s extraordinary success depended on grand gestures that had the effect of pissing on walls, defacing them and thus disfiguring the barriers that sustained rank as well as hierarchically inscribed rules of politeness.
-Rule smashers always deface what sustains civil life in order to impose their own rules, and their own status-making machinery.
+His success depended on an economy of borrowing time and credit out of nowhere, resources self-created as much as particles emerge from empty space by borrowing energy and cashing it in before the system notices and reacts to the debts incurred.
+His career, built on daily acts of staged identity using borrowed energy and credit, stayed afloat for some years after the Prince Regent’s public rejection but finally the system noticed.
+With this crash, Brummell began his descent into an increasingly variegated and delimited psychotic region that seemingly mirrored the largess and splendor of his earlier success.
+The spectacular rise and fall of notable people was a constant of the period, as Emma Hamilton’s career illustrates; it was also characteristic of a period in which the instability of geopolitical alliances meant that nothing was proof against incipient or looming disaster.
+Brummell’s extraordinary success depended on grand gestures that had the effect of pissing on walls, defacing them, and thus disfiguring the barriers that sustained rank as well as hierarchically inscribed rules of politeness.
+Rule-smashers always deface what sustains civil life in order to impose their own rules and their own status-making machinery.
 (Trump’s behavior has long exemplified this truth.)

-Brummell’s loss of control over his status-making behaviors, concomitant with the wall the Regent raised against Brummell, resulted in diminished gestures that can be read as a staging of Romantic irony to an inversely small audience, or as a nod toward openness that moves into pure art as the thing itself: pissing on walls as materially revelatory, as the jouissance of writing.
-This too can be psychotic: in psychosis the father does not intervene as law and instead, “There is the raw intervention of the message ‘not’ upon the mother’s message to the child,” which “insofar as it is completely raw, is also the source of the code that lies beyond the mother” (Seminar V 188).
-Therefore, the schizoid’s relation to language is flattened, two dimensional, just writing in effect.
+Brummell’s loss of control over his status-making behaviors, concomitant with the wall the Regent raised against Brummell, resulted in diminished gestures that can be read as a staging of Romantic irony to an inversely small audience or as a nod toward openness that moves into pure art as the thing itself: pissing on walls as materially revelatory, as the jouissance of writing.
+This too can be psychotic: in psychosis, the father does not intervene as law, and instead “there is the raw intervention of the message ‘not’ upon the mother’s message to the child,” which “insofar as it is completely raw, is also the source of the code that lies beyond the mother” (Seminar V 188).
+Therefore, the schizoid’s relation to language is flattened, two-dimensional, just writing in effect.
 But writing that mystifies, that contains a new code.
 According to Lacan, the psychotic’s verbal hallucinations do indeed provide a new code that substitutes for the one beyond the mother: “The messages that he receives in the fundamental language, which are composed of words which . . . are always neologisms in their own way, consist in teaching the subject what they [the words] are in a new code, one that literally repeats a new world to him, a signifying universe” (188).